introlab/odas_ros/odas_server/README.md

 5. It should look like this:
 ![micTest](res/audacity_micTest.png)

-## Repository
-There are two folders, odas_ros and odas_msgs, which are separated for modularity purposes.

-## odas_msgs
-odsa_msgs contains the files required to use odas's custom ROS messages that are used by odas_ros and sound_tracking.
-Theses messages contains the position of a source (x,y,z), if the source is talking, and the probability of activity.

 ## odas_ros
 odas_ros is the package containing the scripts and nodes to use odas_core_node and server.py to run the odas library.

 ### launch
-This is where the ROS launch files are located.
+This is where the ROS launch files are located to run the different servers with the odas_core..

 ### odas
 This folder contains the programs of the odas library.